Putin sets partial mobilization in Russia, threatens enemies

 “The situation on the front line clearly indicates that the initiative belongs to Ukraine,” he said.
 “Our positions do not change because of the noise or any announcements somewhere.
 And we enjoy the full support of our partners in this.”

+Even a partial mobilization is likely to increase dismay among Russians about the war.
+The Vesna opposition movement called for nationwide protests on Wednesday, saying “Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
+What will they be dying for?
+What will mothers and children be crying for?”

+It was unclear how many would dare to protest amid Russia’s overall suppression of opposition and harsh laws against discrediting soldiers and the military operation.

-The upcoming votes, in the Luhansk, Kherson, Zaporizhzhia and Donetsk regions are all but certain to go Moscow’s way.
-But they were quickly dismissed as illegitimate by Western leaders who are backing Kyiv with military and other support that has helped its forces seize momentum on battlefields in the east and south.
+The upcoming referendum votes are all but certain to go Moscow’s way.
+They were quickly dismissed as illegitimate by Western leaders who are backing Kyiv with military and other support that has helped its forces seize momentum on battlefields in the east and south.

 “I thank all friends and partners of Ukraine for today’s mass principled firm condemnation of Russia’s attempts to stage new sham referenda,” Zelenskyy said.